 When a dog has a fever, the hypothalamus has reset the normal body temperature to a higher point.
 That’s why cooling a dog with a fever doesn’t actually help the fever.
 If you cool a dog with a fever, you bring the temperature down below what the hypothalamus has set as normal, and shivering sets in.
 Shivering is a compensation method to produce heat and bring the body temperature back up to the “new” normal.

 In contrast, external factors do NOT reset the hypothalamus.
 A dog’s elevated temperature due to a hot environment is called hyperthermia rather than a fever.
 The dog’s temperature climbs and climbs, causing significant damage to the body.
-All of the organ systems run smoothest at the normal temperature range.
+This is the case because all of the organ systems run smoothest at the normal temperature range.

-The dog’s body can tolerate fever for quite some time, and even overheating.
-It has built-in compensation methods.
-But once the body’s temperature exceeds around 108 – 109° F, a dog’s systems begin to break down.
+The dog’s body can tolerate fever for quite some time and even overheating.
+It has built-in compensation methods to get rid of excess heat.
+But once the body’s temperature exceeds around 108-109° F, a dog’s body systems begin to break down.
 This is when heat stroke becomes very serious!

+Let’s take a look at some of the body’s cooling mechanisms and how they can become overwhelmed.
 Unlike people, dogs don’t have sweat glands throughout their bodies, so sweating is not an efficient means of cooling for canines.
 (Dogs sweat very little and only through their footpads.)
 Instead, dogs rely on evaporation and convection to regulate their body temperatures.
-Next, let’s break these two terms down.

 Evaporation occurs when dogs pant.
 Thus, one of the first signs of heat exhaustion in dogs is rapid, heavy panting.